This Hidden Spinach Smoothie for toddlers is going to revolutionize your morning routine!

 If you’d like it to be a little thinner, add more almond milk.
 If you’d like it to be a little thicker, add a few more berries or another tablespoon of oats.
 You can really customize it to your liking.

 Of course, the key to this whole thing is to pretend this smoothie is all for you.
-If you make it with the intention of giving it to your toddler, they will never go for it.
+Begging for it is half the fun for a toddler.

 But you can trust that the second you sit comfortably on the couch and take just one delightful nutrient-filled sip, that toddler is gonna be on you like white on rice.